 I am a graduate of Saint John’s University and I have been working in human resources for three years now.
 I love traveling, meeting new people and exploring all that DC has to offer!
 I am thrilled to see DCI grow and watch students become global citizens!

 Lauren Games, Communications and Business Associate

 I earned my BA in International Affairs and Spanish from West Virginia University and my Masters of Public and International Affairs from the University of Pittsburgh.
-At DCI, I handle communications, marketing, facilities, student recruitment.
+At DCI, I handle communications, marketing, public relations, and student recruitment.
 I am also working hard to make DCI’s vision for international travel a reality for all of our students.
 In my free time, I love kayaking, baking, and volunteering.
 I’m excited to watch our students grow this year and am proud to be part of such an amazing team!

 Denise Lyons, Business and Compliance Manager

 I earned my BA in English from the University of Maryland, College Park.

 My experience in Education started in April 2008, when I joined the founding team of Washington Yu Ying PCS in the Business Department.
 An internationally-minded, multi-lingual education is an attainable goal and should be available to public school students in the District.

 In my personal life, I love spending time with family, cooking, hiking, swimming in the warm ocean, cycling and traveling.

 I am conversationally proficient in Mandarin and possess a rudimentary level of French, which I hope to enhance by working at DCI.

 DC International School will be a great school for DC students, and I am thrilled to be a part of the adventure.